-We’re thrilled to announce the upcoming inflorescence of the first-known Titan arum (corpse flower) in Iowa!
-Carrion My Wayward Son (affectionately referred to as Carrie) is set to bloom any time.
+We’re thrilled to share the inflorescence of the first-known Titan arum (corpse flower) in Iowa!
+Carrion My Wayward Son (affectionately referred to as Carrie) went into full bloom Tuesday, July 25.

-When it unfurls, this exceedingly rare plant emits an odor similar to rotting flesh from the world’s largest unbranched inflorescence in the world.
-This flower is estimated to tower over four feet tall and will open up for less than 24 hours, and won’t bloom again for at least 3-5 years.
+This exceedingly rare plant emits an odor similar to rotting flesh from the world’s largest unbranched inflorescence in the world.
+This reached nearly 4' tall, and won’t bloom again for at least 3-5 years.

 Titan arum (Amorphophallus titanum) FAQ

 Q: What is this?

 A: Meet Amorphophallus titanium, also known as the Titan arum (singular: Amorphophallus; plural: Amorphophalles).
 It’s actually a giant tropical relative of our native Jack-in-the-pulpit (Arisaema triphyllum).
 This exceptionally rare flower has the largest inflorescence (group of flowers growing from one main stem) in the world.
 But what makes it so unique—and what draws visitors in droves—is its smell.
 When it unfurls, the Titan arum emits a strong odor akin to rotting flesh.

 A: The Titan arum’s death-like odor actually brings forth new life.
 By mimicking the smell of decaying matter, insects such as beetles and flies attracted to the scent land on the plant.
 As a result, they inadvertently pick up pollen and carry it from one flower to the next.